BonanzaNarayan/valorm/README.md

 Valorm is built for:

-* speed ⚡
+* ⚡ speed
-* clarity 🧠
+* 🧠 clarity
-* developer experience 😎
+* 😎 developer experience

-If you know Zod, you’ll feel at home — just lighter and simpler.
+If you know Zod, you’ll feel right at home — just lighter, faster, and simpler.

 ---

+## 🚀 Philosophy

+> Do less.
+Stay fast.
+Keep it simple.